top of page

 pristina observator

-Open Hours: Always accessible; most vibrant during national holidays and commemorative events
+🕒 Open Hours: Always accessible; most vibrant during national holidays and commemorative events.

-Terrain: Flat, smoothly paved pedestrian zone.
+Accessibility: Flat, smoothly paved pedestrian zone.
+Fully wheelchair accessible.

 The Story